GDT Implants Complies With High-Quality Control Standards:

 SLA is a type of surface treatment that creates surface roughness intending to enhance osseointegration through greater bone-to-implant contact (BIC).

-This allows osteoblasts to proliferate and adhere to the implant surface.
+This enhanced roughness enables osteoblasts to proliferate and firmly adhere to the implant surface.
 Therefore, osseointegration is accelerated, leading to upgraded implant stability and, ultimately,

 Resorbable Blast Media

 Renowned for its rough and hydrophilic properties.
-This innovative technique is meticulously designed to create a textured implant surface without leaving the residual embedded blast particles or debris in the treated substrate.
+This innovative technique is meticulously designed to create a textured implant surface without leaving any residual embedded blast particles or debris in the treated substrate.

-The result is a rougher implant surface than traditional acid etches treatment providing a greater surface area for osseointegration, improved retention characteristics, increased biological fixation, and maximizing implant-to-bone contact.
+This enhanced roughness provides numerous benefits, including a greater surface area for osseointegration, improved retention characteristics, increased biological fixation, and optimized implant-to-bone contact.